22cans/CascadeRepos/README.md

 }
 ```

-In the above example, the `ProductCategoryService` class demonstrates how to use the Cascade Repository.
+In the above example, the `ProductCategoryService` class demonstrates how to use Cascade.
 It retrieves the product category by id, with an option to skip the cache.
 The key adapters and cache skipping are shown as examples of how to customize the behavior.

 Make sure to adjust the class names and types to match your application.

 That's it!
-You're now ready to use the Cascade Repository in your application.
+You're now ready to use Cascade in your application.

 ## Contributing

-Contributions to the Cascade Repository are welcome!
+Contributions to Cascade are welcome!
 There are a lot of repositories that still need support.
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on this repository.

 When contributing, please follow the existing coding style and conventions.
 Make sure to add tests for any new functionality or bug fixes.